How to use Ayurvedic hair tea: DIY hair growth serum recipe

 My hair felt clean, my scalp felt cleansed, and my hair sat pretty well on my head.
 That is to say, it didn’t feel oily or part in weird places like it does on day four, for example.
 It didn’t tangle more easily than usual, and it didn’t create extra frizz.
 My hair looked hydrated and voluminous.

-My hair also didn’t get sick of Bondi Boost for a while.
-I would actually say it took a few weeks before my hair decided it had enough, which is a pretty good run.
 It’s now a permanent feature in my rotation of shampoos, and I find myself going back to it time and time again.
 I feel like it really cleans my scalp in a way a lot of natural shampoos don’t — they often leave residue, or an oily sheen because they don’t have sulphate, so Bondi Boost is a good reset and removes build-up.

 One thing I will say is that it can make my hair feel quite dry if I use it for too long.
 It doesn’t have sulphate, but whatever else they put in it to make it lather the way it does is a little drying.
 Having said that, I do rotate shampoos so it’s not a huge problem for me.